7 days in Philippines Itinerary

 Puerto Princesa, Palawan Island — 2 nights

-A convenient place to stay when exploring the island, the city of Puerto Princesa sits on the coast in the center of the landmass.On the 15th (Sat), explore the fascinating underground world of Puerto Princesa Subterranean River National Park.
+A convenient place to stay when exploring the island, the city of Puerto Princesa sits on the coast in the center of the landmass.On the 15th (Sat), explore the wealth of natural beauty at Puerto Princesa Subterranean River National Park.
 On the next day, take in the awesome beauty at Mount Thumbpeak and then contemplate the waterfront views at Honda Bay.

 For traveler tips, reviews, more things to do, and other tourist information, read Puerto Princesa day trip planner.